Rebuilding a BMW E36 Power Steering Pump August 28 2019

 We now flip the snout over and pry out the seal.
 The nylon trim removal tool was not strong enough for this job, so I had to use a pry bar.
 You have to be very careful not to scratch the inside of the snout.
 My prybar never touched the inside of the snout.
 We are now in a fully disassembled state, and now just need to put everything back together in the reverse order of how we took it apart, meanwhile replacing the old seals with new seals as we go.

-I used a mallet to tap the new snout seal in place.
+I used a rubber mallet to tap the new snout seal in place.
 A little power steering fluid helps to lubricate the installation.

 We now turn the snout over and put the rotor back on the shaft.
 Getting the snap ring back on is easier than getting it off, but still difficult.
 I pushed one end of the snap ring into the groove and held it there while working around the circumference to jam the rest of the snap ring into the groove.
-There is a good chance the snap ring will go flying across your work area and hide from you.
+There is a high probability the snap ring will go flying across your work area and hide from you.
 One way to prevent this is to put the assembly inside a clear plastic bag while you work on it.
 The bag will contain the snap ring if it goes flying.

 The rest of the reassembly is pretty straightforward.
 Putting it back together is the reverse of taking it apart.
 Your pump is now good for another couple of decades or couple of 100,000 miles.
 It ended up not being too difficult, except for the snap-ring, right?